Top 10: E-ink book e-readers with big screen

 2018.
 Onyx Boox Euclid 9.7 inch e-reader is now available

-The Onyx Boox Euclid is an innovative 9.7-inch e-reader equipped with a front-lit display and powered by Android 6.0.
-Featuring an E Ink Carta screen with the MOON Light system, SNOW Field function, and touch control, this device is an excellent choice for individuals who frequently engage with academic or technical literature.
-With its spacious and eye-friendly display, complete with lighting, and a robust quad-core 1.6GHz processor coupled with 1GB of RAM, it provides optimal tools for reading PDF and DjVu files.
-The built-in Wi-Fi module allows for full Internet browsing, and the pre-installed Google Play store significantly expands its functionality by granting access to a wide array of third-party Android applications, including free ones.
-The low power consumption of E Ink displays, combined with a 3000 mAh battery capacity, provides up to a month of autonomous usage.
-This new e-reader is priced at $379.
+The Onyx Boox Euclid is a new 9.7-inch e-reader featuring a front-lit screen and Android 6.0.
+The E Ink Carta display comes with the MOON Light system, SNOW Field function and touch controls.
+This model could be an excellent choice for those who frequently read academic or technical materials.
+Its large, eye-friendly display with lighting, combined with a robust quad-core 1.6GHz processor and 1GB of RAM, are ideal for reading PDF and DjVu files.
+A built-in Wi-Fi module enables full Internet browsing and the pre-installed Google Play significantly enhances its functionality, offering access to hundreds of thousands of third-party Android apps, including free ones.
+The low power consumption of E Ink displays and a 3000 mAh battery provide up to a month of independent use.
+The new e-reader is priced at $379.

 2018.
 Kobo Forma - e-Ink reader with IPX8 case